rockymeza/wifi/docs/scanning.rst

     You must be root to connect to a network.
     Wifi uses `ifdown` and `ifup` to connect and disconnect.

+The activate method on the :class:`Scheme` class returns a :class:`Connection` object.

 .. autoclass:: Cell
     :members: